 Although only three of the six CASAC-relevant courses currently offered under the auspices of the CMHSAC are considered requirements for the completion the concentration, there is a significant benefit to taking all of the courses.
-One major advantage lies in the fact that NYSOASAS has recently created the "CASAC Trainee Certificate" (CASAC-T) as an intermediate level certification for those individuals who have completed a specific portion of the overall requirements for certification and intend to continue working towards full CASAC certification.
-The certificate will remain effective for a period of five years from the date that it is issued.
-During that time, CASAC trainees will be considered a "Quality Health Professional" (QHP) in terms of the mandated staffing mix of OASAS-licensed substance dependence programs, and thus immediately employable.
-One of the ways of becoming eligible for this designation is to complete the required 350 clock hours of academic training; something that can be accomplished by completing all of the required and optional CASAC-relevant courses offered through the CMHSAC program.
+One major advantage lies in the fact that NYS-OASAS has created the "CASAC Trainee Certificate" (CASAC-T) as an intermediate level certification for those individuals who have completed a specific portion of the overall requirements for certification and intend to continue working towards full CASAC certification.
+The certificate remains effective for five years from the date that it is issued.
+During that time, CASAC trainees are considered "Quality Health Professionals"(QHP) in terms of the mandated staffing mix of OASASlicensed substance dependence programs, and are thus immediately employable.
+One way to become eligible for this designation is to complete the required 350 clock hours of academic training; which can be accomplished by completing all of the required and optional CASAC-relevant courses offered through the CMHSAC program.
 In addition to CASAC-T eligibility, those who have completed the 350 hours of academic training will immediately be able to sit for the CASAC exam.
 Students will receive their scores and have up to five years to earn the required 2000 hours of work experience to obtain full CASAC certification.